GLOBAL MARKETS-World stocks higher as China boost lingers for now

 LONDON, Aug 29 (Reuters) - World stocks rallied on Monday, with sentiment supported by China's efforts to shore up its battered markets and lift confidence towards the world's No.2 economy.

+The dollar was broadly firm, touching a fresh high against the battered yen.

 Europe's broad STOXX 600 index hit a two-week high .STOXX, a day after posting its biggest one-day jump in about a month on China hopes.
-London's blue-chip FTSE .FTSE rallied over 1%, playing catch-up after Monday's UK public holiday, while U.S. stock futures suggested a firm open for Wall Street later on ESc1, 1YMc1.
+London's blue-chip FTSE .FTSE rallied 1.5%, playing catch-up after Monday's UK public holiday.

+U.S. stock futures, however, were mostly steady, suggesting some caution heading into the Wall Street open ESc1, 1YMc1.

 All this followed a 1% gain in MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS and a 2% rally in Hong Kong stocks .HIS.